Shyam2526/M2_CAR_MONITORING/5_Report/README.md

   4) LED
   5) Resistor (10k ohm)

-## COMPONENTS DISCRIPTION
+## COMPONENTS DESCRIPTION
 * ATmega328 is an Advanced Virtual RISC (AVR) microcontroller.
 It supports 8-bit data processing.
 ATmega-328 has 32KB internal flash memory.
 ATmega328 has 1KB Electrically Erasable Programmable Read-Only Memory (EEPROM).
 * An ultrasonic sensor is an instrument that measures the distance to an object using ultrasonic sound waves.
 An ultrasonic sensor uses a transducer to send and receive ultrasonic pulses that relay back information about an object's proximity.
 * LCD (Liquid Crystal Display) is a type of flat panel display which uses liquid crystals in its primary form of operation.
 LEDs have a large and varying set of use cases for consumers and businesses, as they can be commonly found in smartphones, televisions, computer monitors and instrument panels.
 * LEDs are “directional” light sources, which means they emit light in a specific direction, unlike incandescent and CFL, which emit light and heat in all directions.
 That means LEDs are able to use light and energy more efficiently in a multitude of applications.
 ## WORKING
 * This project is mainly based on the ultrasonic sensor, which measures the distance to an object.
-* Using transducer, the ultrasonic sensor sends the wave and receive the ultrasonic pulses that relay back information about an object's proximity.
+* Using a transducer, the ultrasonic sensor sends the wave and receives the ultrasonic pulses that relay back information about an object's proximity.
-* The pulses are vary by the object that near the vehicles.
+* The pulses are varied by the object that is near the vehicles.
 The pulses are divided by some values(52) to get approximate distances.
-* It depends on the obstacles, the led will glow, which is connected with the resistor to avoid short circuit.
+* It depends on the obstacles, the led will glow, which is connected with the resistor to avoid a short circuit.
 * The connections are made as per the circuit diagram before.
 ## CIRCUIT DIAGRAM